 February 6, 1914 – Beta Chapter, the 2nd chapter of the Fraternity, is established at Lincoln University in Lincoln University, PA.
 The chartering of Beta Chapter at Lincoln initiated the expansion of the Fraternity: Gamma in Worcester, MA; Delta in Nashville, TN; Epsilon in New York, NY; Zeta in Richmond, VA; Eta in Cambridge, MA; Theta in Marshall, TX.

-1922 – Grand Basileus J. Alston Adkins and the 1922 Philadelphia Grand Conclave directed to re-sequence the chapter naming convention.
-To designate graduate chapters, “Omega” was added after the single Greek letter chapter existing in the same city – usually undergraduate.
+December 1922 – Grand Basileus J. Alston Adkins and the 1922 Philadelphia Grand Conclave directed to re-sequence the chapter naming convention.
+To designate graduate chapters, “Omega” was added after the single Greek letter undergraduate chapter existing in the same city.
 (When chapters were initially chartered, the sequence followed the Greek alphabet in the naming order they were chartered (first Alpha, then Beta, then Gamma and so on) but the sequencing had no regard if the chapter was undergraduate or graduate).

-1923 – The Sigma Chapter charter, originally established as a graduate chapter in Chicago two years earlier in 1921, was transferred to the University of Chicago in early 1923 and re-designated as an undergraduate chapter.
-At the same time, the graduate members of the now former Sigma Chapter received a new charter, becoming Sigma Omega Chapter (as a part of the Grand Conclave directive resequencing the graduate and undergraduate naming convention).
-On November 1st of that same year, the Iota Chapter graduate chapter charter was transferred from Atlantic City, NJ to the University of Chicago and established as an undergraduate chapter.
-(The Sigma Chapter charter, now designated for undergraduates, was transferred to McGill University in Montreal, Quebec Canada in December 1923, becoming the first international chapter in the Fraternity).
+October 1, 1923 – The Sigma Chapter charter, established in Chicago two years earlier in 1921, was changed from a city chapter, and seated at the University of Chicago.
+On this same date, the graduate members of the undergraduate Sigma Chapter, received a new charter, Sigma Omega Chapter (as a part of the Grand Conclave directive resequencing the graduate and undergraduate naming convention).
+Sigma Omega Chapter becomes the first graduate chapter established in Chicago.
+One month later on November 1st of that same year, the Iota Chapter graduate chapter charter was transferred from Atlantic City, NJ to the University of Chicago and established as an undergraduate chapter, making Iota Chapter the oldest chapter of the Fraternity in what would become the Tenth District and the oldest chapter of the Fraternity in Chicago.
+(The Sigma Chapter charter again displaced and was transferred to McGill University in Montreal, Quebec Canada in December 1923, becoming the first international chapter in the Fraternity).

 May 1957 – The Iota Chapter charter was re-designated as a citywide Intermediate Chapter for both graduate and undergraduate members.
 Intermediate chapters had been created as a vehicle for undergraduate students to have access and opportunity to join the fraternity, and for recent college graduates to continue to associate with the fraternity, in locations where a graduate chapter did not exist, or in larger urban areas with multiple colleges and universities but no chapter of the Fraternity on the campus.
 It was also a bridge to allow those recent graduates a chance to establish themselves in their careers and earn wages to be better able to financially support Omega through their dues payments.
 Iota Chapter operated this way over the next 26 years.